-Restrictions: Apply at the critical timings for disease control.
+Restrictions: Apply at the 20-50% bloom stage.
+Best protection will be achieved when Propulse is applied prior to petals beginning to fall.
 Continue as needed on a 14-day interval if conditions are favorable for disease.
-Do not apply more than 27.3 fl oz/acre per year.
-Do not apply more than 0.446 lbs fluopyram or 0.356 lbs prothioconazole per acre per year, including soil and foliar uses.
+Do not apply more than 18.0 fl oz/acre per year.
+Maximum single application rate is 9.0 fl oz/acre.
+Do not apply more than 0.269 lbs fluopyram or 0.356 lbs prothioconazole per acre per year from all uses, including seed treatment, soil and foliar applications.

 Apply by ground, air, or chemigation application equipment.
-Do not apply ProPulse within 36 days of harvest.
-Do not apply more than 2 times/season.
+Do not apply Propulse within 36 days of harvest.
+Do not apply more than 2 times/year.
+Do not use with handheld application equipment, including mechanically pressurized spray gun, backpack or tank pressurized spray gun, or handheld boom applicators.